 - 15.1.
-An Appeals Case Manager in the Quality Assurance and Compliance Office will investigate the Formal Appeal. - 15.1.1.
-If there is a conflict of interest that would prevent any Appeals Case
+The Appeals, Conduct, and Complaints Office will assign Appeals, Conduct, and Complaints Officer or Advisor to investigate the Formal Appeal. - 15.1.1.
+If there is a conflict of interest that would prevent any staff member from dealing with the case and any subsequent reviews (see section 18), the case will be assigned to other members of staff outside of the Office who have the required training, experience, and authority to process the appeal.

-Managers from dealing with the case and any subsequent reviews (see section 18), the case will be assigned to other members of staff outside of the Office who have the required training, experience, and authority to process the appeal. - 15.2.
-The Appeals Case Manager will compile a case file, which normally contains the evidence base for the appeal: - 15.2.1.
-Appeal form submitted by the student; - 15.2.2. supporting evidence submitted by the student with their appeal form; - 15.2.3. information relating to the decision made by the academic body that is the subject of the appeal; - 15.2.4. any other relevant information gathered by the Appeals Case Manager.
+- 15.2.
+The Appeals, Conduct, and Complaints Officer/Adviser will compile a case file, which normally contains the evidence base for the appeal: - 15.2.1.
+Appeal form submitted by the student; - 15.2.2. supporting evidence submitted by the student with their appeal form; - 15.2.3. information relating to the decision made by the academic body that is the subject of the appeal; - 15.2.4. any other relevant information gathered by the Appeals, Conduct, and Complaints Officer/Adviser.